BrandonWidjaja/diabetes-at-home/README.md

 # diabetes-at-home

 Web Information Technologies (INFO30005_2022_SM1)
-- The group project specification is provided in the repository.\
+- The group project specification is provided in the repository under diabetes-at-home/diabetes-at-home-main/Specification/.

 This web application was created using MongoDB, Mongoose, Express, Node.js, Handlebars, HTML and CSS.